THE UNMUTUAL - PRISONER BLOOPERS

 the Beatles’ ‘All You Need Is Love’.
 They go past the same

 When Number 48 (Alexis Kanner) leaps off the table in front of the delegates and runs off, look carefully to the left, and there you see the (very clear) shadow of a photographer taking a picture.
+A silhouette of a cameraman taking a picture can also be seen as Kanner runs past the trolley.

 During the mass clapping ("Dem Bones!") singalong you can see the "Identification" nameplate fall of the table.
 Also, the delegate nameplate to the right (from their point of view) of "Recreation" changes from "Entertainment" to "Anarchists" (there is a lot of this happening).